 The animation shows the sequence of model computations of a single trajectory (red) from 750 m AGL with the associated 900 hPa height contours (black).
 Above the boundary layer, when the winds become geostrophic, the trajectory path is parallel to the height contours.

 It should be noted that the variable time step can at times lead to what might appear as inconsistencies in the calculation results.
 This may be particularly evident when there are strong gradients in the wind field (in space or time) that may not be adequately represented by the resolution of the gridded meteorological data.
-This could be evident when calculating two or more trajectories at the same time compared with their single trajectory equivalents.
-Because the maximum wind speeds may differ, the time steps could be different, resulting in slightly different trajectories.
+For instance, when calculating two or more trajectories at the same time compared with their calculation individually, because the maximum wind speeds for each trajectory may differ, the time steps could be different for the individual calculations, resulting in slightly different trajectories.
 This is not an error but should be treated as a cautionary note that less confidence should be placed on an individual trajectory.
-Some of these issues relating to trajectory uncertainty will be examined in more detail in subsequent sections.
+Some of the issues relating to trajectory uncertainty will be examined in more detail in subsequent sections.